manuman94/starfield-garmin-watch/README.md

 ![Starfield Watchface Preview](preview.jpeg)

-This project is a custom watchface inspired by the fictional smartwatch in the Starfield video game.
+This project is a custom watchface inspired by the fictional smartwatch Chronomark in the Starfield video game.
 It's designed for Garmin smartwatches, providing a sleek and futuristic look to your wearable device.

 Tested in Garmin Forerunner 255, but should work easily with devices with the same resolution (260 x 260 pixels)